tymyrddin/purple/source/docs/systems-architecture/change-and-homeostasis.md

 Every architectural decision is an intervention in a system that already exists.
 Even when the architecture is for a new system, it is being built within an organisation that already has processes, investments, skills, and expectations.
 The new system will connect to existing systems, be operated by existing teams, and be governed by existing policies.
 The organisation is already in a steady state, and the architecture is a disturbance to that state.

-## The ChangeShop framing
+## The homeostasis framing

-Weinberg's [ChangeShop](../foundations/change-management/index.rst) framework observes that organisations behave like [homeostatic](../foundations/change-management/what-it-is.md) systems: they have reached their current state through accumulated decisions and they resist changes that disturb it, not out of obstruction but because homeostasis is what systems do.
+The [change lens](../foundations/change-management/index.rst) begins from the observation that organisations behave like [homeostatic](../foundations/change-management/what-it-is.md) systems: they have reached their current state through accumulated decisions and they resist changes that disturb it, not out of obstruction but because homeostasis is what systems do.
 Every change that moves a system away from its current state triggers forces that tend to return it to the prior state.

-ChangeShop's insight is not that change is impossible.
+The insight is not that change is impossible.
 It is that change requires the creation of conditions under which the new state is stable, not just the introduction of a new design.
 An architectural change that addresses the technical requirements without addressing the conditions for the new state to take root will produce a pattern that architects recognise: the architecture is approved, the implementation is complete, and two years later the system operates largely as it did before.

 ## Forms of architectural homeostasis